 - November 17, 2015

 Most people have heard of dental crowns – they’re one of the most common restorations in the industry.
-Dental crowns are used for a variety of purposes but all come back to one thing: protecting a tooth and giving it a lifelike restoration.
+There are several reasons to get a dental crown, but it usually comes back to one thing: protecting a tooth and giving it a lifelike restoration.

 At Shorewood Family Dental Care we use our crowns to protect, preserve, restore, and beautify your teeth.
-They can do some wonderful things for your smile and you might not even know about all the reasons you could get a crown!
+They can do some wonderful things for your smile and we complied a list of reasons to get a dental crown.

 What Are Crowns Dental Crowns?

 Our crowns are made from state-of-the-art dental ceramic that perfectly mimics natural teeth.
 Crowns are hollow tooth caps that are placed over a natural tooth in order to protect it and preserve it from harm.
 We start by first reducing the size of your natural tooth so that it will fit snugly underneath.

 Once your tooth is reshaped we use a digital iTero scanner that provides digital imaging for teeth.
 No nasty tasting rubbers or putties – just a quick image that allows better accuracy than ever before!
 That image is sent to the dental lab and in about two weeks you’ll have a beautiful new permanent crown!

 Here are some key reasons to get a dental crown.

 If you have a tooth that is too far decayed for a simple filling we’ll use a crown to protect the remaining healthy portion.
 We’ll reduce your tooth so that all the decay and bacteria is removed and then use a crown to keep it that way!